P1terQ/quad_controller/README.md

 stuck in the swing trajectory

 # 4-21
-start to store this project in github
+start to store this project in github.(test)